-- 2.3.8 Only nominees qualified by the NomCom and whose names appear on the Final List of Candidates shall be eligible for election either as Independent Directors or as Regular Directors.
+- 2.3.8 Only nominees qualified by the CG Committee and whose names appear on the Final List of Candidates shall be eligible for election either as Independent Directors or as Regular Directors.
 No other nominations for election as director shall be entertained after the Final List of Candidates has been prepared and finalized.
 No further nominations for election as director shall be entertained or allowed on the floor during the annual stockholders' meeting. - 2.3.9 Based on the Final List of Candidates, directors are elected by shareholders individually.
 The vote required for the election of directors is majority of the outstanding capital stock.
-The election of Directors shall be by ballot and each stockholder entitled to vote may cast the vote to which the number of shares he owns entitles him, for as many persons as there are to be elected as Directors, or he may cumulate or give to one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he may see fit, provided that the whole number of votes cast by him shall not exceed the number of shares owned by him multiplied by the whole number of Directors to be elected. - 2.3.10 To preserve the integrity of the election process, the Corporation may employ the services of a third party to validate the voting results. - 2.4.
-Qualifications - 2.3.11 A director of the Corporation must possess the following qualifications: - 2.4.1.
-Holder of at least one (1) share of stock of the Corporation; - 2.4.2.
-At least a holder of a Bachelor's Degree, or to substitute for such formal education, must have adequate competency and understanding of business; - 2.4.3.
-He shall be of legal age or at least twenty one (21) years old; - 2.4.4.
-He shall be proven to possess integrity and probity; - 2.4.5.
-He shall be assiduous; - 2.4.6.
-He is proven to possess the appropriate level of skill and experience in line with the strategic plans and goals of the Corporation, and - 2.4.7.
-In addition to the qualifications for membership in the Board required in relevant laws, the Board may provide for additional qualifications, which may include practical understanding of the Corporation's business, membership in good standing in relevant industry, business or professional organizations, and previous business experience. - 2.5.
-Permanent Disqualifications - 2.3.12 The following individuals are disqualified from being a director of the Corporation:
+The election of Directors shall be by ballot and each stockholder entitled to vote may cast the vote to which the number of shares he owns entitles him, for as many persons as there are to be elected as Directors, or he may cumulate or give to one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he may see fit, provided that the whole number of votes cast by him shall not exceed the number of shares owned by him multiplied by the whole number of Directors to be elected. - 2.3.10 To preserve the integrity of the election process, the Corporation may employ the services of a third party to validate the voting results.

+2.4.
+Qualifications

+A director of the Corporation must possess the following qualifications:

+- a.
+Holder of at least one (1) share of stock of the Corporation; - b.
+At least a holder of a Bachelor's Degree, or to substitute for such formal education, must have adequate competency and understanding of business; - c.
+He shall be of legal age or at least twenty one (21) years old; - d.
+He shall be proven to possess integrity and probity; - e.
+He shall be assiduous; - f.
+He is proven to possess the appropriate level of skill and experience in line with the strategic plans and goals of the Corporation, and - g.
+In addition to the qualifications for membership in the Board required in relevant laws, the Board may provide for additional qualifications, which may include practical understanding of the Corporation's business, membership in good standing in relevant industry, business or professional organizations, and previous business experience.

+2.5.
+Permanent Disqualifications

+The following individuals are disqualified from being a director of the Corporation: